 While exploring the New York City High Line for the first time in November 2017, I stopped for lunch in the Chelsea Market, passed the Apple West 14th Street Store and on impulse went in to take a look at the Apple Watch Series 3 which had just been released.
 Though impressed while watching the original Apple Watch launch two years earlier, I was still wearing an inexpensive watch I’d purchased years ago in Zurich.
-This time I liked what I saw, and within 30 minutes I was the owner of a space gray 42mm aluminum Series 3 with space black Milanese Loop (no cellular option).
+This time I liked what I saw.
+Within 30 minutes I was the owner of a space gray 42mm aluminum Series 3.
+I added a space black Milanese Loop but passed on the cellular option.

-As I write this, two months later, my Apple Watch has hardly left my wrist (you’ll see why later) and frankly I’m surprised at the positive impact it’s had on my life.
+As I write this, two months later, my Apple Watch has hardly left my wrist (you’ll see why later).
+Frankly I’m surprised at its positive impact on my life.
 Let’s list the ways…

 From interviews conducted since the Apple Watch was released it’s clear that, originally, Apple had no firm idea about how it might be received or used.
 Today, the Series 3 upgrade and recent improvements to watchOS make it plain that Apple believes that fitness tracking is the key reason people buy their watches.

-Now I am no fitness fanatic, just a guy in his sixties trying to slow down the effects of old age on his body.
+I am no fitness fanatic, just a guy in his sixties trying to slow down the effects of old age.
 But the Series 3 has significantly improved my ability to consistently carry out the modest fitness-maintaining activities I’d previously struggled to do on a regular basis.
 These days I walk, do yoga, and stack and carry a few cords every year for our wood-burning stove.

 The Apple Watch’s basic indication of the amount of these activities is a set of colored rings that concisely display your desired daily levels of exercise, movement, and standing (i.e. not spending hours sitting in a chair without a movement break).
 Adding these to your customized watch face allows you to notice your progress every time you glance at your watch.
 The continual reminder, with the subtle motivation to close all the rings by the end of the day, really helps me to stay faithful to my modest daily exercise goals.
 Although I rarely have a problem taking breaks since my adoption of Pomodoro, I love how the watch buzzes my wrist with a little reminder on the rare occasions I’ve been too couch potato-ey (which means at 10 minutes before the top of every hour when it senses you’ve been inactive for 50 minutes).

-For more precise tracking (which isn’t a high priority for me), the Apple Watch contains a good variety of fitness “workouts” which calibrate your efforts once the watch knows what kind of activity you’re doing, like walking, running, cycling, elliptical, and swimming (yes it’s waterproof).
+For more precise tracking (not a high priority for me), the Apple Watch contains a good variety of fitness “workouts”.
+These monitor your efforts once the watch knows what kind of activity you’re doing, like walking, running, cycling, elliptical, and swimming (yes it’s waterproof).
 I do a lot of walking while typing at my treadmill desk, which means that the standard watch walking workout would be inaccurate since my arms aren’t swinging and my position doesn’t change.
-For fitness activities that aren’t included in watchOS, Apple has “Other” workouts that can be custom labeled (e.g. “treadmill”) and are treated as if I was taking a “brisk walk”.
+For fitness activities not included in watchOS, Apple has “Other” workouts that I can custom label (e.g. “treadmill”) and treat as if I was taking a “brisk walk”.
 (Apple recently introduced GymKit, which obtains accurate exercise information from certain next-generation gym equipment — i.e. not my ancient treadmill.)

-A friend of mine was feeling under the weather recently and finally went to the doctor where they discovered that his heart was beating abnormally fast — 130 beats per minute (BPM) at rest — and he needed urgent treatment.
+A friend of mine was feeling under the weather recently.
+He finally went to the doctor where they discovered that his heart was beating abnormally fast — 130 beats per minute (BPM) at rest.
+He needed urgent treatment.
 The Apple Watch has an accurate continuous heart monitor that can be set to notify you if your heart rate remains above a given BPM while you’ve been inactive for 10 minutes.
-Graphs of your daily heart rate are available; they’re interesting to occasionally peruse and it’s unlikely that I’ll find myself in my friend’s situation without knowing about it right away.
+Graphs of your daily heart rate are available.
+They’re interesting to occasionally peruse and it’s unlikely that I’ll find myself in my friend’s situation without knowing about it right away.

-In addition, I’m enrolled in the (free) Apple Heart Study conducted by Stanford Medicine, which monitors my heart rate and rhythm.
-If an irregular heart rhythm (arrhythmia) is identified, the app will notify me and I’ll receive a free video consultation on my iPhone with the study’s board-certified, licensed primary care providers for further analysis.
+In addition, I joined the (free) Apple Heart Study conducted by Stanford Medicine, which monitors my heart rate and rhythm.
+If an irregular heart rhythm (arrhythmia) is identified, the app will notify me.
+I’ll receive a free video consultation on my iPhone with the study’s board-certified, licensed primary care providers for further analysis.
 “In some cases, the doctor may recommend a BioTelemetry electrocardiogram (ECG) patch for additional monitoring.
 The patch will be mailed to you at no cost and should be worn for seven days.
 The ECG data gathered over this period will be used to determine whether atrial fibrillation (AFib) or another type of irregular heart rhythm is present.”

 I appreciate the heart health monitoring that my watch provides.